dataminer33/F1_Data_Analysis/README.md

 ## Data Sources

-This project uses Formula 1 data from (https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) The data is preprocessed and stored in CSV files within the `data/` directory.
+This project uses Formula 1 data from [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) The data is preprocessed and stored in CSV files within the `data/` directory.

 ## How to Use

-- **Disclaimer Placement**: The disclaimer is placed under "How to Use," making it clear that dark mode is recommended for the best experience.
+- **Disclaimer **: The app is optimized for dark mode.
+If your browser is set to light mode, some elements may not display correctly.
+We recommend switching to dark mode for the best experience.
 After launching the app, you'll see two main tabs: "General Stats" and "Driver Analysis".

 ### General Stats Tab